More than 100 entities manifest as diffuse lung disease.

 Notice how ill-defined these centrilobular nodules are.

-Sometimes the centrilobular opacities are more nodular in appearance like in the case on the left.
+Sometimes the centrilobular opacities are more nodular in appearance as in this case.

 Some secundary lobules demonstrate ground-glass opacity due to lung infiltration, while others are more lucent due to bronchiolitis with air trapping.

-On the left a patient who presented with acute dyspnoe and a normal chest film (not shown).
+This patient presented with acute dyspnoe and a normal chest film (not shown).

 The HRCT at presentation (left) shows lobular areas of ground glass attenuation.

-A control HRCT ten days later demonstrated, that the findings had resolved without any treatment.
+A control HRCT ten days later (right) demonstrated, that the findings had resolved without any treatment.

 The findings were thought to be due to hypersensitivity pneumonitis.